qusers/Q/docs/analytical-charge-corrections/PARTITION_AUDIT.md

 kilocalories per mole per angstrom across these evaluations).

 This is a separate numerical/control issue, not evidence that all the energy difference is a boundary effect.
-The source has different arithmetic paths for Q-water and non-Q-water interactions; for example, `nonbond_pw` multiplies stored single-precision LJ coefficients before assigning the product to double precision, whereas `nonbond_qw_spc` promotes coefficients before multiplication.
-This is a candidate explanation, **not a demonstrated attribution of the full control difference**.
+The cause of the non-angular mismatch remains unresolved. **Correction to the earlier explanation:** the topology's `iac_type` declares both `avdw` and `bvdw` as `real(8)`.
+The earlier suggestion that `nonbond_pw` multiplies single-precision stored LJ coefficients was incorrect and is withdrawn.
+Different Q/non-Q kernels are not by themselves a demonstrated explanation of the measured mismatch.
 Neither kernel was changed for this audit.

 The strict non-angular energy-invariance assertion remains an explicit expected failure (`xfail`, with unexpected passes treated as failures) for each charge